 Kamal, Padma, or Indian Lotus is the national flower of India.
 It is the most sacred plant in Hinduism.
 It is sacred to the goddess of prosperity, Devi Lakshmi.
 Lord Brahma, who is God of creation, sits on a lotus flower emerging from the navel of Lord Vishnu.
 He is manifested from Lord Vishnu to assist in secondary process of Universe creation.

-The lotus root and seeds have been used for devotional practices, as the plant is believed to improve the mind’s ability to focus and encourage the development of a person’s spirituality.
+The lotus root, and seeds have been used for devotional practices, as the plant are believed to improve the mind’s ability to focus, and encourage the development of a person’s spirituality.
 The lotus is considered a metaphor for the soul, rooted in the mud of the material world but transcending limitations to rise towards the top of the pond.

 Abhi, Arvind, Kanwal, Niraj, Nalin, Pankaj, Padma, Pushkar, Rajiv, Saroj, Utpal, all these names are synonym of Kamal or Lotus in Hindi.

 Kamal is an aquatic medicinal herb too.
 It can be seen growing in lakes, and pounds.
 All parts of the plant such as Seed, Leaf, Root, Flower, Filament, Anther, and Stalk, are edible, and used for therapeutic use.
 In Ayurveda, for medicinal purpose generally, white lotus flower is used.